-- Within the 15 days after payments become overdue, you can continue to use existing resources but cannot purchase new instances, upgrade instance configurations, or renew resources.
+- Within 15 days after payments become overdue, you can continue to use existing resources but cannot purchase new instances, upgrade instance configurations, or renew resources.

-- More than 15 days after pay-as-you-go resources are stopped due to overdue payments, the pay-as-you-go resources are released, detached, or disassociated.
+- More than 15 days after pay-as-you-go resources are stopped due to overdue payments, the resources are released, detached, or disassociated.

 |Resource||Within 15 days after the instance is stopped||More than 15 days after the instance is stopped|

-|Computing resource (vCPUs and memory)||The computing resources (vCPUs and memory) are retained, but the instance is stopped and does not provide services. |
+|Computing resources (vCPUs and memory)||The computing resources (vCPUs and memory) are retained, but the instance is stopped and does not provide services. |

 |The computing resources (vCPUs and memory) are released. |

 Note If your computing resources (vCPUs and memory) are released due to overdue payments, the system sends you an email notification.